oskar-gmerek/oskargmerek.com/README.md

 ## Plan

 1. Research and analysis:
-    - [ ] Analyze personal branding strategies and success stories for web developers.
+    - [x] Analyze personal branding strategies and success stories for web developers.
-    - [ ] Identify key features and functionalities for a personal website that will best showcase my skills and interests.
+    - [x] Identify key features and functionalities for a personal website that will best showcase my skills and interests.
-    - [ ] Research the latest web development trends, technologies, and best practices.
+    - [x] Research the latest web development trends, technologies, and best practices.

 2. Project planning:
     - [ ] Create a comprehensive project plan, including objectives, milestones, and deadlines*.
-    - [ ] Identify tools, technologies, and frameworks required for the project, such as Git, GitHub, HTML, CSS, JavaScript, React, and others.
+    - [x] Identify tools, technologies, and frameworks required for the project, such as Git, GitHub, HTML, CSS, JavaScript, Svelte, and others.
     - [ ] Establish a clear visual identity for the personal brand, including logo, color scheme, typography, and overall design.

 3. Develop the website:
-    - [ ] Set up version control with Git and create a GitHub repository for the project.
+    - [x] Set up version control with Git and create a GitHub repository for the project.
     - [ ] Develop the website's structure, layout, and design based on the established visual identity.
     - [ ] Implement the necessary features and functionalities, such as portfolio, contact form, and notes.
     - [ ] Implement the additional features and functionalities, such as blog, notes, and resource collection.